fbpx

 Description:

-Located on the instrument panel, this warning light is usually red and labeled BRAKE.
+The hydraulic and parking brake warning light is located on the instrument panel.
+The warning light is usually red and labeled BRAKE.
 The light glows with the ignition switch in the on position.

 Purpose:

-The hydraulic warning light glows when there is a loss of pressure detected in the hydraulic system.
-On some cars, this light may be used to alert the driver that the brake fluid level is low.
+The hydraulic warning light glows when a loss of pressure is detected in the hydraulic system.
+This light will alert the driver in some cars that the brake fluid level is low.

 The parking brake warning light notifies the driver that the parking brake is engaged.
-This reduces the chances of driving off with the parking brake engaged, causing premature wear of the rear brakes.
+This warning light reduces the chances of driving off with the parking brake engaged, causing premature rear brake wear.

 Maintenance Tips/Suggestions: